Evennia is its own webserver and hosts a default website and browser webclient.

 The Evennia website is a Django application that ties in with the MUD

 database.
 Since the website shares this database you could, for example,

-tell website visitors how many players are logged into the game at the
+tell website visitors how many accounts are logged into the game at the

 moment, how long the server has been up and any other database